 - For a complete list of activities and events, alongside costs and accommodation options, visit the Saalfelden Leogang tourism website.

-- Inspiration on the ski season in Austria and beyond can be found on the comprehensive site for Austria Tourism.
+- Inspiration on the ski season in Austria and beyond can be sourced on the comprehensive site for Austria Tourism.

 I went many, many years ago but never got the chance to see it properly!
 So it’s certainly a place i want to go back to and write a post-conflict story on for sure.